Kiriku

-Kiriku (born 17 December 2014), also known as Enorense Victory, is a Nigerian comedian, content creator and child actor.
+Enorense Victory (born 17 December 2014), popularly known as Kiriku, is a Nigerian comedian, content creator and child actor.

 Background

-Kiriku is of Benin descent from Edo State.
-He is part Urhobo.
-He is the brother to Umbrella Boy, who is also his manager.
-And He is the last child of a family of four siblings.
+Kiriku is of Benin descent from Edo State, south-south Nigeria.
+He is part Urhobo tribe.

 Career

-Kiriku started comedy at age four.
 He came into the limelight after his skits were posted severally by Instablog9ja and Tunde Ednut.
-He started his career in his hometown, Benin City, before moving to Lagos - which is Nigeria's entertainment capital - to continue pursuing a career in comedy.
+He started his career in his hometown, Benin City, before moving to Lagos to continue pursuing a career in comedy.
 He has had collaborative works with Broda Shaggi, Mr Funny and Iyanya.
 He has also had comedy collaborative works with Officer Woos and Cute Abiola.
-He was called the most sought after child comic actor in Nigeria by The Sun.

-Awards

-Kiriku won the award for the Breakout Social Content Creator of the Year 2022 at the Net.ng awards.

-Personal life

-Kiriku alongside his brother bought two Mercedes Benz cars for their parents in 2022, as a token of appreciation.
-Citing his reason for buying a car for his parents as being that his father's car had become too old and faulty over the years, and he had always dreamed of getting his father a new car once he had the financial capacity to.